amiaolee/B2-sfsu-spring2013/README.md

 ###Intensity Based 3D Image Registration Using Maximization of Mutual Information

-intensity based 3D rigid medical image registration using mutual information maximization algorithm.
+Intensity based 3D rigid medical image registration using mutual information maximization algorithm.
 It is developed as a Term Project for the course CSC621-821 in Spring 2013 at San Francisco State University. it made use of ITK image registration modules.
 Basic modules used in this project includes: